CO-AGE Issues for 2020 Legislative Session

 Older Adult Transportation

 Transportation is needed for older adults across many rural areas of Georgia.
-This transportation bill would help put the necessary resources together to help those who have local travel needs like doctor appointments, grocery store trips and other reasons.
+House Bill 511 would help put the necessary resources together to help those who have local travel needs like doctor appointments, grocery store trips and other reasons.

 Options for Senior Living

 There is a lack of affordable housing for persons needing help with activities of daily living, such as meals, medication, dressing, bathing.
-Options for Senior Living would provide Medicaid funding to pay for Assisted Living facilities.
+Options for Senior Living would provide lower cost housing alternatives to older Georgians who do not need a nursing home level of care.

 Personal Care Home Requirements